CPF Retirement Account: What Are the Different Retirement Sums in Singapore?

 More than $5,000, but less than BRS: You will be allowed to withdraw $5,000 when you turn 55, and that’s it.
 You will then wait till you’re at least 65 to receive CPF LIFE payouts, which will be pro-rated based on how much you have in your account.

 More than BRS, but less than FRS: If you own property and have pledged it, then you can withdraw any savings above the Basic Retirement Sum.
-Otherwise, you will be allowed to withdraw $5,000.
+Otherwise, you will only be allowed to withdraw $5,000.

 You do not need to top up your account to hit the Retirement Sum.
 But if you receive any new CPF contributions or top-ups after age 55, the money will be kept in your CPF until your balance meets the next Retirement Sum.

-So if all else fails, there is one final solution — continuing to work past age 65 and delaying the onset of your retirement payouts, so you have more time to accumulate your desired Retirement Sum.
+So if all else fails, there is one final solution—continuing to work past age 65 and delaying the onset of your retirement payouts, so you have more time to accumulate your desired Retirement Sum.

 How do I start saving for my future CPF Retirement Sum?